 Published by major British newspapers and National Geography

-Interview during the opening night on March 23, 2018.
+Interview by Chinese news media during the opening night on March 23, 2018.